No NFL basement for Bills, now 2-1 with a victory over Broncos

-ORCHARD PARK, N.Y. -- The Buffalo Bills were only 3-point underdogs to the Denver Broncos entering Sunday's game, but few expected the Bills would field a team capable of hanging with one of the NFL's better squads this season.
+ORCHARD PARK, N.Y. -- The Buffalo Bills were only 3-point underdogs to the Denver Broncos entering Sunday's game, but few expected the Bills to field a team capable of hanging with one of the NFL's better squads this season.

-After the Bills' defeat of the previously-undefeated Broncos, 26-16, perhaps Buffalo is better than first thought.
+After the Bills' 26-16 defeat of the previously undefeated Broncos, perhaps they are better than first thought.
 It is too early to call them legitimate playoff contenders, but it is clear the Bills do not belong in the NFL's basement of bottom-feeding teams.

 The Bills' most impressive achievement Sunday was their offense's ability to move the ball against a Denver defense with a reputation of being among the fiercest in the league.
 The Broncos entered Sunday allowing 1.58 points per drive, the 10th-lowest rate in the NFL.
-The Bills put up 2.58 points per drive, scoring on six of their 11 possessions before the final kneel downs.
+The Bills put up 2.58 points per drive, scoring on six of their 11 possessions before the final kneeldowns.

 In a break from the norm, it was not LeSean McCoy motoring Buffalo's offense to a win.
-McCoy, who gained only nine yards in a Week 2 loss to Carolina, said last week he would "get it right" against Denver.
+McCoy, who gained only 9 yards in a Week 2 loss to Carolina, said last week he would "get it right" against Denver.
 McCoy caught seven passes for 48 yards but was largely shut down as a runner, gaining 21 yards on 14 carries.

 Instead, the Bills were powered by Tyrod Taylor, their embattled quarterback whose starting job has been questioned since his preseason performance lagged behind that of rookie fifth-round pick Nathan Peterman.
 Taylor completed 20 of 26 passes for 213 yards, two touchdowns and no interceptions Sunday.
 His 126.0 passer rating was the fourth-best of his 32 games as Buffalo's starter.